Grawnya/f1-dublin-race-ticket-booking-system/MANUAL_TESTS.md

 Respective Manually Tested Errors that occur if the criterion is not met:
 1. Message pops up to say that the user has booked more than one ticket for themselves and if they want to buy more they have to either edit or delete the extra ticket.
 2. Message pops up to say that the user has booked more than 5 tickets and if they want to buy more they have to delete some of their tickets.
-3. An little message will pop up next to the input field that the user has left blank and they’ll be prompted to put in a valid value.
+3. A small message will pop up next to the input field that the user has left blank and they’ll be prompted to put in a valid value.
 4. If the user selects a seat that someone else has already booked, a message pops up to say that it is occupied and to select a new seat.
 5. Message pops up to say that the user is either not logged in and/or doesn’t have a profile and therefore, needs to do these before they can book a ticket.

 > ![My Tickets](documentation/my_tickets_large.png)

 This creates a ticket at the bottom of the “My Tickets” screen with the users info and both “Edit” and “Delete” buttons beneath each ticket to alter the ticket.
 This meets the criteria for [16](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/issues/16) as the user can edit the existing ticket by selecting the “Edit” button and it directs the user to a form that looks similar to the “New Ticket” page but is prepopulated with the ticket information.
-The ticket information can be updated by changing the value sin the form fields and submitting it by selecting the “Submit” button at the bottom of the page.
+The ticket information can be updated by changing the values in the form fields and submitting it by selecting the “Submit” button at the bottom of the page.
 Any revisions can be seen in the ticket.

 The user can also delete a ticket by selecting the “Delete” button, which redirects the user to a similar form to the “Edit Ticket” page, but it includes a button at the top prompting the user to “Go Back” to “My Tickets” in case they clicked the button by mistake.
 If they want to confirm that they want to delete the button, they have to scroll down to the bottom of the page to click “Delete”.
 \